joelakuhn/becca/readme.md

 ## TODO

-- Composable pipelines (taking the results of a pipeline and pluging it into another)
+- ~Composable pipelines (taking the results of a pipeline and pluging it into another)~
 - Transparent plugin detection
 - Pipeline branching
 - Extensible watch mode
+- Handle binary files properly